briandrum/codes.forchagrin.com/_chapters/chapter-1337-moving-of-buildings.md

 ## 1337.99   Penalty

 Whoever violates any of the terms of this chapter shall be guilty of a misdemeanor of the first degree.
-Each days’ violation shall constitute a separate offense.
+Each days' violation shall constitute a separate offense.
 (Ord.
 1988-26.
 Passed 4-11-88.)